Logistic Regression#

 signif(coef(model.log)[3],2), " * AlcoholUnits$")

 Let’s say we have a new observation we want to make a prediction for, we know that they exercise for on average 4 hours a week and consume 10 units of alcohol per week.
-We can input these values into our equation to estimate the log odds of the this individual having type 2 diabetes.
+We can input these values into our equation to estimate the log odds of this individual having type II diabetes.

 %%R